DirtyHairy/typescript-deferred/README.md

     var foo = promise.then(callback, callback);

-**Typescript considerations**
+**Typescript**

-The `always` callback cannot alter the type wrapped by the promise --- there is no type parameter.
+`always` can change the type wrapped by the promise and carries a type parameter just like `then`.
+In most cases, type inference will safe you the work of specifying it.

 ### otherwise